handrews/OpenAPI-Specification/src/oas.md

 The result of inserting non-percent-encoded delimiters into data using manual percent-encoding, including via RFC6570's reserved expansion rules, is undefined and will likely prevent implementations from parsing the results back into the correct data structures.
 In some cases, such as inserting `/` into path parameter values, doing so is [explicitly forbidden](#path-templating) by this specification.

+See also:

+* [Appendix C](#appendix-c-using-rfc6570-based-serialization) for guidance on using or simulating RFC6570 implementations.
+* [Appendix D](#appendix-d-serializing-headers-and-cookies) for guidance on percent-encoding and cookies, as well as other escaping approaches for headers and cookies
-See [Appendix E](#appendix-e-percent-encoding-and-form-media-types) for a thorough discussion of percent-encoding options, compatibility, and OAS-defined delimiters that are not allowed by RFC3986, and [Appendix C](#appendix-c-using-rfc6570-based-serialization) for guidance on using RFC6570 implementations.
+* [Appendix E](#appendix-e-percent-encoding-and-form-media-types) for a thorough discussion of percent-encoding options, compatibility, and handling OAS-defined delimiters that are not allowed by RFC3986

 ##### Serialization and Examples